ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 anonymous.
 Through a couple of lifelines, a list of cheeps is collected and returned to ASP.Net Core.
 ASP.Net Core then renders the `public.cshtml` page through the Razor Page engine and returns the rendered HTML to the user.
+TimelineBaseModel is illustrated in the diagram to for transparancy about communication as the calls between the Razor Pages otherwise woulbe be hidden due to being internal.